 </script>

 Always use a unique and stable identifier as a key.
-For example, item.id
+For example, item.id if each item has a unique ID.

 Using index as key